These days, having a case of the Mondays every Monday morning and being miserable in a boring 9-to-5 job is normal—but that’s no way to live.

 Making the right connections will be your launching pad to the right stepping-stone opportunity.
 What I mean by that is: The job you land in this stage might not be your dream job, but it should be a stepping-stone in the right direction.

-While you’re in this stage, make sure you upgrade your resume so that it actually gets noticed.
+While you’re in this stage, make sure you upgrade your resume and cover letter so that it actually gets noticed.
 A recent study found that the average amount of time a recruiter spends on a resume during an initial screen is 7.4 seconds!1 Folks, that’s crazy.
 But it’s exactly why you have to create a resume that’s going to get a recruiter’s attention.

 Now, if you have the entrepreneurial bug, then this is also the time you start the business you’ve been dreaming about as a side hustle.
 Launch your website, start asking around for clients, and get practice under your belt.
 These are important baby steps that will help you launch and grow a business without debt and with less risk.